The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Before completing the Inheritance Tax account for submission to HMRC, the practitioner needs to undertake a comprehensive review of the extent of the estate and its proposed distribution.
-The work required leading up to the submission of the account is described in detail in the Procedure for obtaining a grant of probate guidance note and other notes in that sub-topic.
+The work required leading up to the submission of the account is described in detail in the Obtaining the grant of representation guidance note and other notes in that sub-topic.
 The key elements of the initial investigatory work are:

 As the information and valuations are collected, it is advisable to record them on one working schedule such as an Excel spreadsheet.
 The Estate at death working schedule provides a suitable template.